Volume 17, Issue 1 (1-2025) jorar 2025, 17(1): 44-50 | Back to browse issues page

 Send citation to:

-Sarikhani N, Soleimaninejad A. Evaluating the Effectiveness of RCS Training Courses on Armed Forces Personnel. jorar 2025; 17 (1) :44-52
+Sarikhani N, Soleimaninejad A. Evaluating the Effectiveness of Public Education Courses by the Red Crescent Society on the Attitude, Knowledge, and Performance of Armed Forces Conscripts. jorar 2025; 17 (1) :44-50

 URL: http://jorar.ir/article-1-1005-en.html